The Ninety and Nine

 The Ninety and Nine was a 1922 American silent drama film directed by David Smith and starring Colleen Moore made shortly before she gained fame as a film flapper.
-The film was presumed lost, although recently a 10 minute condensed 16 mm home movie version was discovered, and has since been released with a music score by Ben Model, in his latest compilation “Accidentally Preserved No.4”.
+The film was presumed lost, although recently a 10 minute condensed 9.5mm Pathescope home movie version was discovered, and has since been released with a music score by Ben Model, in his latest compilation “Accidentally Preserved No.4”.

 Story

 Tom Silverton is a wrongly accused man whose real name is Phil Bradbury.
 He was engaged to society girl Kate Van Dyke, but she falls in love with another man.
 When there is a murder in the Van Dyke home, Bradbury is the primary suspect.
 He departs before the police can apprehend him and goes to the out-of-the way town of Marlow where he takes the name Tom Silverton.
 He appears to be a simple drunkard, but Ruth Blake tries to sober him up.
 She is ostracized by the rest of the town as a result.
 When Kate and Mark come to town, they spot Tom (Phil) but before he can escape a forest fire surrounds the town.
 Tom is the only one who kows how to operate the locomotive, but in operating it he will reveal his true identity.
 He does so, saving the townsfolk.
 He is exonerated of the crimes and marries Ruth.